khulnasoft/coverage-ai/README.md

 ### Using other LLMs
 This project uses LiteLLM to communicate with OpenAI and other hosted LLMs (supporting 100+ LLMs to date).
 To use a different model other than the OpenAI default you'll need to:
 1. Export any environment variables needed by the supported LLM [following the LiteLLM instructions](https://litellm.vercel.app/docs/proxy/quick_start#supported-llms).
-2. Call the name of the model using the `--model` option when calling Coverage AI.
+2. Call the name of the model using the `--model` option when calling Coverage Ai.

 For example (as found in the [LiteLLM Quick Start guide](https://litellm.vercel.app/docs/proxy/quick_start#supported-llms)):
 ```shell